Double Corn Cornbread Recipe

 - 1. In a large bowl, combine the flour, cornmeal, sugar, baking powder, baking soda and salt.
 In a small bowl, whisk the eggs, rice milk, oil and vinegar.
 Stir into dry ingredients just until moistened; stir in corn.

-- 2. Transfer to an 8-in x 4-in. loaf pan coated with cooking spray.
-Bake at 350° for 40-45 minutes or until top is lightly browned and a toothpick inserted near the center comes out clean.
+- 2. Transfer to an 8x4-in. loaf pan coated with cooking spray.
+Bake at 350° for 40-45 minutes or until top is lightly browned and a toothpick inserted in the center comes out clean.
 Cool on a wire rack.
 Yield: 1 loaf (6 slices).

 Reviews for Double Corn Cornbread